gregprosser/infosecinstitute-writeups/README.md

 ## Hints

-It's not obvious from the introductory documentation, but it appears the "flag"s for these levels are all in the format of: `infosec_flagis_XXX` where XXX is a string.
+It's not obvious from the introductory documentation, but it appears the flags for these levels are all in the format of: `infosec_flagis_XXX` where XXX is a string.

 ## Author